How do I inquire about purchasing a puppy?

 No deposit is required with your questionnaire or application.
 We do not accept any money prior to reviewing and approving an application, nor do we accept money for puppies that have not yet been born.

-When your application is approved, you will be asked to pay a $300 reservation fee.
+When your application is approved, you will be asked to pay a $500 holding fee.
 This non-refundable fee is not a deposit but will be applied towards the total price of the dog.
 You must pay the reservation fee within two weeks of your application being approved.
 Otherwise, we will find a different candidate for the litter.

 How much does a puppy cost?